blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 We fit a multi-level model, allowing partial-pooling in the estimate of the overall turnout probability in each state and for the interaction between state and race.
-A more complex model might expand the categories, allow partial pooling for more of the categories, and add more interaction between categories.
+A more complex model might expand the categories, allow partial pooling for more of the categories, or add more interactions between categories.

 For the purposes of this post, we are interested specifically in the turnout difference between White-Non-Hispanic voters, who lean R, and everyone else, who lean D.  Separately